Components -> Carbohydrate Components -> Fibre

 A diet low in water-insoluble fiber may increase the risk of constipation and hemorrhoids.
 It can also lead to a higher risk of certain digestive disorders and may contribute to weight gain and other health issues.
 Therefore, it's important to include sufficient amounts of water-insoluble fiber in your diet to maintain digestive health and overall well-being.

-Can fibre, water-insoluble be harmful?
+Can water-insoluble fiber be harmful?

 Consuming excessive amounts of water-insoluble fiber without adequate fluid intake can lead to digestive issues such as bloating, constipation, or potentially blockages in the intestines.
 It's important to maintain a balanced intake of both water-insoluble and water-soluble fibers to support digestive health.

-What if your Fibre, water-insoluble is low?
+What if your water-insoluble fiber is low?

 If your water-insoluble fiber intake is low, you may experience issues with digestion and gut health.
 It's important to increase consumption of foods high in water-insoluble fiber such as whole grains, nuts, seeds, and vegetables to support healthy digestion and prevent constipation.